 I realize as I finish this post that there’s a severe lack of food photos… Mostly because I didn’t take any.
 You can clearly see where my priorities were when eating out. :p

 Anyhow, those are most of the things I did while I visited Atlanta.
-I definitely have to make a return trip to Georgia in general as there are a ton of smaller towns (not to mention Savannah) that I’d like to visit, and I need to finishing finding all the tiny doors!
+I definitely have to make a return trip to Georgia in general as there are a ton of smaller towns (not to mention Savannah) that I’d like to visit, and I need to finish finding all the tiny doors!